tarantool/doc/doc/reference/configuration/cfg_snapshot_daemon.rst

 .. confval:: checkpoint_wal_threshold

+    Since version 2.1.2.
     The threshold for the total size in bytes of all WAL files created since the last checkpoint.
     Once the configured threshold is exceeded, the WAL thread notifies the checkpoint daemon that it must make a new checkpoint and delete old WAL files.

-    | Type: integer
-    | Default: 10^18 (a large number so in effect there is no limit by default)
-    | Dynamic: yes

-    This parameter was added in version 2.1.
-It enables administrators to handle a problem that could occur with calculating how much disk space to allocate for a partition containing WAL files.
+    This parameter enables administrators to handle a problem that could occur with calculating how much disk space to allocate for a partition containing WAL files.

     For example, suppose
     :ref:`checkpoint_interval <cfg_checkpoint_daemon-checkpoint_interval>`
     = 2 and